Zeyu-Li/GitHub_index/main.md

 * [**init.sh**](https://gist.github.com/Zeyu-Li/00cfbb97970df7ba161f46094f2a66c1#file-init-sh) - Jekyll for WSL - do `sh init.sh PostTitle` to post, open in explorer and serve
 * [**cloudSettings**](https://gist.github.com/Zeyu-Li/80b5d20564341db07a139a13cbf6120c) - Visual Studio Code Settings Sync Gist
 * [**.vimrc**](https://gist.github.com/Zeyu-Li/73e30eddbde493bd3c329de57c658a55) - A vim setting gist
+* [**skull.tex**](https://gist.github.com/Zeyu-Li/9f8e9bc39b7dfba4479ad70a8b6bd5f4) - A TiKZ drawing of a skull, converted from svg

 ## About

 This is a index to all my **GitHub repos**.
-It acts as a quicklink to all my projects as well as a description to each repo
+It acts as a quick-link to all my projects as well as a description to each repo

-\* Note, there may be multiple copies of repos because it belongs to multiple sections
+\*Note, there may be multiple copies of repos because it belongs to multiple sections

 **<a href="#top">🔝 Back to Top</a>**